-- 1. Assessing a utilities' financial position and performance and operating environment (key financial indicators).
-9-10:45 - 2.
-Current trends in asset management 11 to 12 - 3.
-Eat lunch with someone new 12-1:15 - 4.
-Analyzing and modifying rate structures 1:15 2:30 - 5.
-Financial planning and funding sources (CIPs, VA WBOP) 245 to 4:00
+- 1. Assessing a utilities' financial position and performance with key financial indicators - 2.
+Asset management and capital planning - 3.
+Eat lunch with someone new - 4.
+Analyzing rate setting objectives and the impact on customers - 5.
+Financial planning tools and funding sources (CIPs, VA WBOP)